Cavan-P/the-intake/README.md

 ## BEFORE YOU READ - This project is still a work in progress.
-Check back later for more updates?
+Check back later for more updates!

 # The Intake